andreadev-it/stacking-contexts-inspector/README.md

 This section will give you an immediate feedback on whether or not the z-index property is working on the DOM element.
 If the element selected has no z-index and doesn't create a stacking context, a coherent message will appear.

 ### Context details
 This section will show an unordered list that explains why the current element is creating a new stacking context.
-If you don't want it to be creating a context, you can use these informations to know where to tweak your CSS.
+If you don't want it to be creating a context, you can use this information to know where to tweak your CSS.

 ### Parent context
 This is very self-explanatory: it just shows which element is the parent stacking context.
 It will show you the element which is the closest ancestor to the currently selected element, and which also creates a stacking context.